datawithdanny/sql-masterclass/course-content/the-end.md

 # Next Steps on Your SQL Journey!

 Thank you for your taking this free SQL Masterclass GitHub course!
-If you've enjoyed this - please feel free to share this with your friends and leave a review! ⭐
+If you've enjoyed this - please consider starring the repo and sharing it with your friends ⭐️

 This resource was originally created by [Danny Ma](https://www.linkedin.com/in/datawithdanny/) for the "SQL Masterclass for Data Scientists" half-day live training for the ODSC Asia Pacific 2021 Conference.

-You can go straight to the main `README.md` home page at the [GitHub repo!](https://github.com/DataWithDanny/sql-masterclass)

-Please consider starring the repo and sharing it with your friends ⭐️

 # Data With Danny Virtual Data Apprenticeship